 The defaults should be fine...
 "Run Refmac" in the new window... ...Wait...
 [The cycle continues...]

-- Use "Validate → Difference Map Peaks" to find interesting features in the newly created map and model. - Python enabled version only: a dialog with geometric outliers and other interesting things (if they exist) detected by Refmac shows up 20.
+- Use "Validate \rightarrow Difference Map Peaks" to find interesting features in the newly created map and model. - Python enabled version only: a dialog with geometric outliers and other interesting things (if they exist) detected by Refmac shows up 14.

-6 Use the EDS
+5 Use the EDS and PDB_REDO

-Let's validate a structure deposited in the PDB.

-Use a web browser and go to http://eds.bmc.uu.se/eds/.
-Use the keyword search to find the structure of a particular protein/ligand/author.

-File \rightarrow Get PDB and Map Using EDS

-Get the accession code and paste it into the entry box that pops up.

-Use the validation tools in Coot to examine how good a PDB file this is...

-[the Difference Map Peaks can be interesting]
+- Let's validate a structure deposited in the PDB. - Use a web browser and go to http://eds.bmc.uu.se/eds/.
+Use the keyword search to find the structure of a particular protein/ligand/author. - File \rightarrow Fetch PDB & Map Using EDS... - Get the accession code and paste it into the entry box that pops up. - Similarly, we can retrieve files from the PDB_REDO server this actually refines the deposited structure against the deposited data, which often results in a better map and model. - Use the validation tools in Coot to examine how good a PDB file this is... - [the Difference Map Peaks can be interesting]

-6.1 Make a (Pretty?)
-Picture

-(Depends on the appropriate supporting software being available):

-- Arrange a nice view

-- Press F8

-- Wait a few seconds...